Try it Before You Buy It! Order One Copy and use the code FREEPROOF at checkout to get your sample order for no charge!

 Clean the surface carefully before applying the sticker.

 • Wipe away dust, grit, oil, or salt from the surface.
+Removing road salt and moisture residue is especially important for maintaining waterproof adhesion during Canadian winter months.

 • Clean the area gently with isopropyl alcohol (swab or spray)